jerrysam/CoHomeWebsite/README.md

  - cd [path]
 // Clone the repository to your local computer
  - git clone https://github.com/jerrysam/CoHomeWebsite.git
-// Initialise grunt, which contains sass compiler and browsersync (which I think is currently broken)
+// Initialise grunt, which contains sass compiler and browsersync
  - grunt

 ## To commit